 Approximately 15-20 mg of iodine is concentrated in the thyroid and thyroid hormones, while 70% of the body’s iodine is distributed in other tissues, including the mammary glands, ovaries, eyes, gastric mucosa, cervix, and salivary glands.* (3,8,9)

 Iodine must be obtained from the diet or in supplement form.
-Iodine intake through seaweed consumption, such as in Japanese populations, is naturally higher than in other populations.
+Intake through seaweed consumption, such as in Japanese populations, is naturally higher than in other populations.
 In Japan, the rates of breast and hormonal health are some of the greatest in the world.

 Current estimates put Japanese daily intake of iodine from seaweed at 1-3 mg per day (10); but previous estimates have been much higher, such as 5.3-13.8 mg per day, and even as high as 50-80 mg per day.
 (2,3)